Witfon/Zip-Download-In-Unity/README.md

 # Zip-Download-In-Unity
-A guide on how to download zip-like files in Unity WebGL apps
+A guide on how to download zip-like files in Unity WebGL apps.
+If your Unity project is not a WebGL app, these aren't the droids you're looking for.

 ## Why do I get an error when downloading files in my WebGL build?
 Downloading anything more complex than an image or a text file in Unity WebGL apps will throw you an error when you are running the app outside your Unity editor.
 This happens because of CORS, an internet security measure.
+This will happen regardless if you try to download a shady zip file or Unity's proprietary asset bundle file.

 ## Why would I want to download zip-like files in my Unity game?
 Let's say you ae making a card game.
 You want to be able to add new cards to the game.
 These cards require things like card stats and card images.
 You also need to keep the extra data of each card sprite like their name, so you can assign them to the proper card.